 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

 Have you ever stopped to wonder why you fear what you do?
-Some people are scared of leaving their houses (agoraphobia), some are scared of spiders (arachnophobia), and some people are scared of germs (germophobia).
+Some people are scared of leaving their houses (agoraphobia), some fear spiders (arachnophobia), and some people can’t stand germs (germophobia).
 But why do people fear these things?
 What about bigger fears?
 Like fear of failure, fear of humiliation, fear of rejection, fear of making a mistake?
 What do you fear?
 But more importantly, why do you fear it?

-Ruth Soukup has an amazing new book coming out very, very soon (May 21st!) titled Do It Scared: Finding the Courage to Face Your Fears, Overcome Adversity, and Create a Life You Love.
-Check out my book review which goes live on Monday, May 20th!
+Check out my book review!
 I go more in depth on the book in that review, but I wanted to touch on a fact that Ruth discovered during her research for this book: everyone experiences fear differently.

 We all experience a unique combination of the seven fear archetypes: Procrastinator, Rule Follower, People Pleaser, Outcast, Self-Doubter, Excuse Maker, and Pessimist.
 They’re nuanced in their own ways but relatively self-explanatory.